issue-ops/validator/README.md

-This action is designed to be used in conjunction with [issue forms](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) to allow you to validate submitted issues against their template, as well as developer-defined logic.
+This action is designed to be used in conjunction with [issue forms](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) to allow you to validate submitted issues against their template, as well as any developer-defined logic.

 Out of the box, this action supports validating the following details based on